Diffajl/Diffajl/README.md

 ## Hi there 👋

-<h3 align="center">I'm Diffa, A senior high school student who loves programming and focuses on Mobile Development, Machine Learning, and IoT</h3>
+<h3 align="center">I'm Diffa, a high school student with a strong interest in IT and electronics.
+I focus on IoT development, robotics, machine learning, and mobile application development.</h3>

 ### Programming Language and Tools:
 <div align="center">